nicklassundin/Abisko-CIRC-Nuolja-Transect/README.md

 The Nuolja Transect project involves processing data from transect surveys conducted in the Nuolja region.
 The key components of the project include:
 <details>
 <summary>
-This section introduces the overall goals of the project, outlines the directory layout, describes data-processing steps, and highlights known issues in the datasets (e.g., date inconsistencies and geotagging).</summary>
+This section introduces the overall structure of the codebase</summary>

 ### Directory structure
 <details>